Antibiotics and children

 What are antibiotics?

-Antibiotics are compounds that are used to treat infections caused by bacteria and fungi.
-They are very useful medicines and have saved the lives of many children with serious illnesses such as meningitis, pneumonia and septicaemia (‘blood poisoning’).
-Antibiotics can also be used to treat more common bacterial infections in children, including middle ear infections and skin infections.
+Antibiotics are medicines used to treat bacterial infections.
+Since they were introduced, they have saved the lives of many children with serious infectious illnesses such as meningitis, pneumonia and septicaemia (‘blood poisoning’).
+Antibiotics are frequently used in Australia to treat common bacterial infections in children, including middle ear infections and skin infections such as impetigo.

 Which antibiotic is the right one?